 - The deanery has recently become a Group Ministry which preserves the integrity of Benefices and Parishes, but allows us to work more collaboratively and creatively across the deanery as a whole. - The recent appointment for Apedale which used to be a 0.6 post is now a full-time post which means the new incumbent working within the current Apedale Benefice as well as supporting the Wenlock Group working collaboratively with the Wenlock Team Rector to work through the ministry across the two benefices.
-The Group Ministry is enabling this to happen more effectively. - There are two well attended 'Filling Stations' running on a monthly basis in Craven Arms and in the village of Leebotwood in the Dorrington Benefice which bring together people from surrounding parishes and have cross-benefice co-operation to run them.
+The Group Ministry is enabling this to happen more effectively. - There is a well-attended 'Filling Statios' running on a monthly basis in Craven which brings together people from surrounding parishes and have cross-benefice co-operation to run them.

-We are in exciting as well as challenging times as we seek to implement the 3-fold Diocesan shared priorities of Growing disciples of all ages and backgrounds - spiritually and numerically, Serving the common good - transforming lives and communities, Sharing, developing and reimagining ministry for mission in the 21st Century.
+We are in exciting as well as challenging times as we seek to implement the Diocesan shared values of being Prayerful, Christ-like, and Engaged.